 Dogs have personalities just as humans do.
 Some are more hostile than others.
 One dog may be subjected to antagonistic behavior from other canines or humans and never resort to biting whereas another dog may have a short fuse and become aggressive with very little provocation.

 How a dog behaves depends on his genetics and his environment.
 Other determining factors are the dog’s age, gender, overall temperament and breed.
+For further information on dog behaviour and safety, Visit geekfishing.net for more information on building a harmonious relationship.

 If your dog was mistreated neglected by humans prior to you adopting the dog, it could be he is a product of that treatment, which made him aggressive.